kellycode/Fretboard-Practice/README.md

 ![a 3d fretboard](https://kellycode.github.io/Fretboard-Practice/screen_shot.jpg)

-This was a good idea but I found it's far less helpful than just learning the notes on youe guitar one string at a time and parctice, practice, practice reading music.
+This was a good idea but I found it's far less helpful than just learning the notes on your guitar one string at a time and parctice, practice, practice reading music.

 To help with learning the guitar fretboard.
 Couldn't find a method I liked and this seems to work.
 Original idea was to make it a game but that was just distracting.